konstantinosKokos/neural-proof-nets/README.md

 #### Evaluation
 To evaluate on the test set data, follow steps 1 and 2 of the previous paragraph.
-You will also need a binary version of the processed dataset.
+You will also need a binary version of the processed dataset, placed in the outermost project directory.

-1. You can download a preprocessed version [here](https://surfdrive.surf.nl/files/index.php/s/7w8EbLx08JEogq4), placed on the outermost directory.
+1. You can download a preprocessed version [here](https://surfdrive.surf.nl/files/index.php/s/7w8EbLx08JEogq4).
     * Alternatively, you can convert the [original dataset](https://github.com/konstantinosKokos/aethel) into the parser format yourself by running the script in `Parser.data.convert_aethel` (additionally requires a local clone of the [extraction code](https://github.com/konstantinosKokos/Lassy-TLG-extraction)).